Privately Estimating Black-Box Statistics: Related Work

 \subsection{Down-Local Algorithms}

-Recent work \cite{cummings2020individual,FangDY22,kohli2023differential,LRSS25} has sought to overcome the aforementioned limitations by devising algorithms that are \textbf{down-local} in the sense that, given a function $f$ and a dataset $x$, the algorithm only evaluates $f$ on subsets of $x$, rather than on arbitrary points in its domain.
+Recent work \cite{chen2013recursive,raskhodnikova2016differentially,cummings2020individual,FangDY22,kohli2023differential,LRSS25} has sought to overcome the aforementioned limitations by devising algorithms that are \textbf{down-local} in the sense that, given a function $f$ and a dataset $x$, the algorithm only evaluates $f$ on subsets of the given dataset $x$, rather than on arbitrary points in its domain.

-In particular, down-local algorithms only evaluate the function on ``real'' data; this is an added benefit, since many functions might ``break'' when given arbitrary inputs.
-For example, even the mean has infinite \emph{local} sensitivity, when we allow unbounded inputs, even though it may be well-behaved for real inputs.
+This has two benefits: First, it restricts the number of inputs on which we can evaluate a black-box function $f$.
+Second, down-local algorithms only evaluate the function on ``real'' data, which avoids the problem that some functions might ``break'' when given arbitrary inputs.
+In other words, down-local algorithms work well with functions that have high local sensitivity, but are well-behaved on realistic inputs.

 \citet{cummings2020individual} effectively construct a Lipschitz extension by evaluating the function on all subsets of the input.
 This gives runtime which is ``only'' exponential in the number of input data points, and does not depend on the size of the function's domain.
 (In special cases, like the mean and median, they give polynomial-time algorithms.)